Records & Documents

 FOIA requires that DPOR make one of the following responses to your request within the five-day period:

-If you make a request for a very large number of records, and DPOR determines that it cannot provide the records to you within 12 days without disrupting other organizational responsibilities, DPOR may petition the court for additional time to respond to your request.
-However, FOIA requires that state agencies make a reasonable effort to reach an agreement with you concerning the production of the records before petitioning the court to ask for more time.
+If you make a request for a very large number of records, and DPOR determines that we cannot provide the records to you within 12 days without disrupting our other organizational responsibilities, we may petition the court for additional time to respond to your request.
+However, FOIA requires that we make a reasonable effort to reach an agreement with you concerning the production of the records before we go to court to ask for more time.